 The park has several species of them in good numbers.
 The antelopes were quite comfortable with the visitors, a sign of feeling safe.

 The Nocturnal birds and animals section is quite dark or rather dim-lit.
 One does feel claustrophobic going through it.
 Though that is how it should be for their sake.
 Being a narrow section, considering the number of visitors, it was tough to get a few pictures in low light.
-Sighting a Barn-Owl was a first for me.
+Sighting a Barn Owl was a first for me.

-All the three types of crocodiles that are seen in India are there for you to view.
+All three types of crocodiles that are seen in India are there for you to view.
 Saltwater Crocodiles, Muggers, and Gharials are all bred in the park.
 You can see each of them in various stages of their life from a few weeks old to a few months old.
 You realize how one of the largest and longest surviving species grows up over a few years to become a mighty/fiercest animal.

-Saltwater crocodiles primarily live in the river estuaries and by the seas.
+Saltwater crocodiles primarily live in river estuaries and by the seas.
 They are the largest in size and survive the longest.
 They are known to swim across the seas as well.
-Bhitarkanika in Odisha is one of the best natural habitat and breeding places for them.
+Bhitarkanika in Odisha is one of the best natural habitats and breeding places for them.
 Do read our article on a trip to Bhitarkanika.

 The Gharials are river-based, sweet water crocodiles typically found in the Ganges in India.
 Visually they have the longest slender mouth full of sharp teeth.
 Muggers are primarily found in lakes, backwaters, low lying water bodies.
-I remember seeing them in Chambal River too.
+I remember seeing them in the Chambal River too.